Find partnership terms by letter

 Noun

-Long-tail partners are the roughly 80% of your partner who only drive about 20% of your revenue.
-The concept of long-tail partners is related to the Pareto principle, which states that 20% of a group of customers will generate 80% of your value.
-The other 80% of customers drive much less value — about 20% altogether.
-Your long-tail partners are not your high performers, but you should still develop a strategy to nurture them and realize as much value as possible.
+Long-tail partners are the roughly 80% of partners who drive about 20% of revenue.
+The concept of long-tail partners is related to the Pareto principle, which states that 20% of a group will generate 80% of value.
+The other 80% of partners, long-tail partners, drive much less value — about 20% altogether.

 Example: